 However, no matter how many positive reviews a service has, or how nice their website is, it’s still important to be safe before inviting a stranger into your home.
 For the first visit, or first several visits, it may be a good idea to have someone else at home with you.
 If this is not possible, telling a friend or family member that you are expecting someone to come over and help in your home, and asking them to check in with you later to make sure everything is okay, is also a good option.

-State and local services for older individuals
+State and local services

 Although paid services can be helpful and convenient, not everyone can afford them.
 If this is the case for you, it may be a good idea to check and see if you qualify for any government-sponsored home help programs in your area.
 While federal resources, including Medicare or Medicaid, may provide coverage for in-home help, the services included are often healthcare-specific.1 This means that they may be able to help with tasks at home, however, these are limited to tasks that are directly related to managing your COPD and any other health conditions.
 They will not help with household chores or meal preparation.
 However, there are several state and local resources that may provide this kind of service for free or reduced cost depending on where you live.